CodingInitializr/hello-world/README.md

 # Hello world

 This is a simple hello world tutorial to highlight how java code can be compiled and run.

+All the bellow commands are expected to be run from the root of the repository.

 ## Compile